daniel-dodd/riemannian_dog/README.md

 cd riemannian_dog
 pytest
 ```

-## 🔬 Run experiments
-The experiment scipts are contained in the `experiments` directory.

-- `experiments/toy` is code to reproduce Figure 1.
-Please run `experiments/toy/toy.py`to run the experiments and cache the results, followed by `experiments/toy/plot_toy.py` to generate the plot.
-- `experiments/sphere_rayleigh` is code to reproduce Figure 2.
-Please run `experiments/sphere_rayleigh/sphere.py` to run the experiments and cache the results, followed by `experiments/sphere_rayleigh/plot_sphere.py` to generate the plot.
-- `experiments/grassmann_pca` is code to reproduce Figure 3.
-For (a) please run `experiments/grassmann_pca/wine.py` to run the experiments and cache the results, followed by `experiments/grassmann_pca/plot_wine.py` to generate the plot.
-For (b) please run `experiments/grassmann_pca/waveform.py` to run the experiments and cache the results, followed by `experiments/grassmann_pca/plot_waveform.py` to generate the plot.
-For (c) please run `experiments/grassmann_pca/tiny_image_net.py` to run the experiments and cache the results, followed by `experiments/grassmann_pca/plot_tiny_image_net.py` to generate the plot.
-- `experiments/poincare_wordnet` is code to reproduce Figure 4.
-For (a) please run the files in `experiments/five_dimensional` followed by the plotting scripts.
-For (b) please run the files in `experiments/two_dimensional` followed by the plotting scripts.

 ## 🧐 Example
 We consider the problem of maximizing the Rayleigh quotient $\frac{x^TAx}{2\|x\|_2^2}$ over $\mathbb{R}^d$, i.e. of finding the dominant eigenvector of $A\in\mathbb{R}^{d\times d}$.
 This non-convex problem can be written on the open hemisphere $\mathbb{S}^{d-1}$ and is known to be geodesically gradient-dominated.